Updated July 7, 2023

 - Boost the economy during the recession: Following a recession, the economy tends to foster a marginal decrease in investment spending concerning the private sector, coupled with lower aggregate consumption and demand.
 A government might borrow and run a deficit to combat the situation.

 - Increased government spending: The government has responsibilities to take care of.
-It chooses to spend money on infrastructure, health care, policy developments, and social security schemes and focuses on stabilizing market dominance.
+It spends money on infrastructure, health care, policy developments, and social security schemes and focuses on stabilizing market dominance.
 It spends more than it earns.

-- Fiscal Policy: It may be used to finance an expansionary fiscal policy, which involves lowering income and corporate taxes and increasing government spending on infrastructure and investments to attract foreign capital and boost economic growth.
+- Fiscal Policy: It may finance an expansionary fiscal policy, which involves lowering income and corporate taxes and increasing government spending on infrastructure and investments to attract foreign capital and boost economic growth.

-- Higher taxes in return: When the country is going through it, increasing taxation can help the country to earn more revenues through direct and indirect taxes.
+- Higher taxes in return: When the country goes through it, increasing taxation can help it earn more revenues through direct and indirect taxes.
 The tax slabs are increased to increase investment returns by spotting the market value in general.

-- Higher interest rates and bond yields: In order to borrow large amounts, governments often offer higher interest rates to investors and international banks that lend them money.
+- Higher interest rates and bond yields: To borrow large amounts, governments often offer higher interest rates to investors and international banks that lend them money.
 Increased government borrowing results in higher interest rates and bond yields since investors and banks require compensation for the risk through interest payments.

 Budget Deficit V/S Fiscal Deficit